Are there days when you feel as if you’re brand new to social media?

 Some wonder why they aren’t included in conversations they see taking place among so-called “friends” or “followers.”
 This is an interesting phenomenon.

 As in real life, there are established relationships that were going on before we got here.
 It often appears there are cliques, when there are just people who have spent more time together, learning, laughing, sharing content, asking questions, and sometimes sharing emotions and challenges, so they look more comfortable talking in a group.

 Well, you don’t start in the middle of their relationship and their chemistry.
-They have to come to notice, then know, you before they begin to engage in conversation with you.
-This isn’t mean.
+They have to come to notice and know you before they begin to engage in conversation with you.
+This isn’t mean or unkind.
 This is just the real world with very, very busy people who have tasks other than marketing on their plates.

-In a perfect world, if we were all good networkers, then when others appear in our stream to comment or say hello, then we would do what we should be doing in real life.
+In a perfect world, if we were all good networkers, when others appear in our newsfeed to comment or say hello, we would do what we should be doing in real life.
 We would greet you, then introduce you to others.
 This doesn’t always happen.
-Sometimes people just don’t take the time for whatever reason.
-Don’t give up.
+For whatever reason, sometimes people just don’t take the time.

 We have to start at the beginning with every relationship we want to develop.
 This means that marketing starts over for us countless times every day.
 We might have connections we can take advantage of to meet people, and we should, but we still have to start at the beginning.